clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta-intro/bare-metal-install-beta-intro.rst

 .. _bare-metal-install-beta-intro:

-Install from the live desktop image beta
+Install from the live desktop beta image
 ########################################

-The live desktop image allows you to boot |CL-ATTR| into a GNOME desktop without modifying the host system.
+The live desktop beta image allows you to boot |CL-ATTR| into a GNOME desktop without modifying the host system.
 Using the live image, you can explore the possibilities of developing with |CL|.
 You can also launch the new installer and install |CL| on your target system.

 .. contents:: :local:
    :depth: 1